 His medicine displays purposiveness that ours lacks, just as his physics does, due in both cases to the Aristotelian notion of teleological cause.
 Thus, his view of the heart is unexceptional, but for that purposive element.
 It is the "principal part in the human body" and is always in motion like the spheres.
-Its purpose is to rule all the other motions of the body, distributing forces throughout.
-(He follows Aristotle, not Galen, who had said that the ruler was the brain: see note of Goodman, L. E., and MacGregor, R. The Case of the Animals against Man before the King of the Jinn, Oxford, 2009, 81 - 83, notes 52 - 55.)
+It rules all the other motions of the body, distributing forces throughout.
+(He follows Aristotle, not Galen, who had said that the ruler was the brain: see scholia of Goodman, L. E., and MacGregor, R. The Case of the Animals against Man before the King of the Jinn, Oxford, 2009, 81 - 83, notes 52 - 55.)